spaghetti-/spaghetti-.github.io/source/_posts/rustcon-beijing.md

 The conference had talks for two days which began at 8 AM (first talk being at 9 AM) which is kinda *really* early.
 Nick Cameron's talk on making rust ergonomic gave an insight to what the core team thinks and was a great starter talk.
-Some of the other talks that I found really interesting was
+Some of the other talks that I found interesting were

 ### Implementing a secp256k1 library in pure Rust